Breed (song): Reception

 In 2015, Rolling Stone ranked "Breed" at number four on their ranking of 102 Nirvana songs, with Julianne Escobedo Shepherd calling it "one of the most alive songs on Nevermind."
-In 2020, it was ranked 13th on Kerrang!'s The 20 Greatest Nirvana Songs - Ranked list, with Sam Law writing that it was "probably Nirvana’s greatest heads-down banger," and that "its 184 seconds feel guaranteed to light the fuse on every mosh within a 100-mile radius."
+In 2020, it was ranked 13th on Kerrang!'s "The 20 Greatest Nirvana Songs – Ranked" list, with Sam Law writing that it was "probably Nirvana's greatest heads-down banger," and that "its 184 seconds feel guaranteed to light the fuse on every mosh within a 100-mile radius."
+In 2023, Stephen Thomas Erlewine ranked it at number 13 on the A.V.
+Club's "Essential Nirvana: Their 30 greatest songs, ranked" list.

 In 2017, to mark what would have been Cobain's 50th birthday, the Phonographic Performance Limited released a list of the top 20 most played Nirvana songs on television and the radio in the United Kingdom, in which "Breed" was ranked at number 13.

+Fans have observed that there are some musical similarities between "Breed" and Wipers' song "Potential Suicide".
+Nirvana also covered their tracks "D-7" and "Return of the Rat".

 On April 24, 2020, the song was performed by American musicians Post Malone and Travis Barker during their 15-song Nirvana tribute concert, which was livestreamed on YouTube and raised more than $4 million for the COVID-19 Solidarity Response Fund.

+Legacy

+In 2022, actor Jim Carrey said that "'Breed' is one of the greatest, unsung, really...
+It's kind of an unsung piece; it's overshadowed by other hits they had.
+But 'Breed' is one of the most kick-ass tracks ever in history.
+It's wonderful".

 In popular culture

 The Nevermind version of "Breed" appears in the 2007 American action film Shoot 'Em Up, directed by Michael Davis.
-It also appears in the video game Tony Hawk's Proving Ground, also from 2007, and MotorStorm (video game).
+It also appears in the video games Guitar Hero: On Tour, Tony Hawk's Proving Ground and MotorStorm.
+On October 21, 2008, it was released as downloadable content for the music-based video game series Rock Band as part of "Nirvana Pack 01".
+It was also added to the list of tracks playable in the video game Fortnite Festival on May 2, 2024.

+The surviving members of Nirvana performed the song with St. Vincent on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.